-Neil deGrasse Tyson Responds To Sexual Misconduct Allegations With Support For Investigatione
+Neil deGrasse Tyson Responds To Sexual Misconduct Allegations With Support For Investigation

-Renowned astrophysicist Neil deGrasse Tyson has released a statement which responds to the sexual misconduct allegations that have been made against him.
-Tyson posted the statement on his Facebook page and titled it, “On Being Accused.”
+Renowned astrophysicist Neil deGrasse Tyson has released a statement in response to the sexual misconduct allegations that have been made against him.
+Tyson posted the statement on his Facebook page and titled it “On Being Accused.”
 In it, he explains his version of the events that relate to the accusations and voices support for the investigation into them.

-As The Inquisitr previously reported, three women have made allegations against him.
-One one of his former fellow graduate students, Tchiya Amet, accused him of rape.
+As the Inquisitr previously reported, three women have made allegations against him.
+One of them was his former fellow graduate students, Tchiya Amet, who accused him of rape.
 Amet claims that Tyson drugged her before he engaged in sexual intercourse without her consent in 1984 while they were at grad school at UT Austin.
 Amet, whose name was originally Staci Hambric, says that she dropped out of grad school after the incident.

 In his statement on Facebook, Tyson describes Amet as a woman that he dated for a brief period of time with whom he was also sexually intimate.
 He claims that after they broke up, he saw her once more and she was pregnant with another man’s baby.